orchestor/openai-midjourney-prompt-generator/README.md

+# Be Careful
+No free trail for Midjourney Now.
+This project is paused now.

 # Midjourney Image Prompt Generator

 This Jupyter notebook helps you generate image-generation prompts for the Midjourney AI image generation service.
 It uses OpenAI's GPT-3.5-turbo to generate the prompts based on your input description of the desired image.
 Many thanks to GPT4 and GitHub Copilot for writing nearly 100% of the code in this project.
 And, most of this README.
 Including the diagrams.